NateRickard/Xamarin.Cognitive.Speech/README.md

 	- Use an older version of the Bing Speech API.
 	- Use the older `HttpWebRequest` network APIs.
 	- Contain very little in the way of feature support.
-	- Are not mobile specific or don't contain mobile examples/value-adds
+	- Are not mobile-specific or don't contain mobile examples/value-adds

 I wanted to create something specific to mobile, that was updated, easy to use, and included some niceties specific to the mobile world.